Good Content!

 19. Hobbies

-The cue cards where the appearing candidate will answer the questions relating to their hobbies.
+The cue cards were where the appearing candidate would answer the questions relating to their hobbies.

 - Describe a time when you needed to use your imagination.